 2.2.5 Implementation and model fitting

 All models were implemented in R (ref).
-Occupancy models were fitted with the package spOccupancy [69], allowing fast computation, and easy model selection.
+Occupancy models were fitted with the package spOccupancy [69], allowing fast computation and easy model selection.
 With this package, models are fit in a Bayesian framework.
 We ran 3 MCMC chains with 30,000 iterations each and a burn-in of 3,000 iterations.
 N-mixture, RSF, and the model integrating N-mixture and RSF were implemented with Nimble [70].
 We ran 3 MCMC chains with 100,000 iterations each and a burn-in of 10,000 iterations.
 We used uninformative priors for all parameters (see Table 2).
 For all the models, convergence was checked by verifying that R <ˆ 1.1 [71] and by visual checks on trace plot.